What is the free look period?

-The free look period for a life insurance policy is the first 10 to 30 days in the policy when you can cancel your coverage without penalty and get a refund of the premiums you’ve paid.
+The free look period for a life insurance policy is a window of time when you can cancel your coverage without penalty and get a refund of the premiums you’ve paid.
+It usually lasts for the first 10 to 30 days of the policy.

 Headshot of Katherine Murbach